-20. Allegations against staff
+21. Allegations against staff

 These are taken very seriously.
-If a child discloses that a member of staff has behaved in a way which is on the available evidence deemed to be prima facie 'abusive', then this information should go straight to the Headteacher, not reported to the CPO.
+If a child discloses that a member of staff has behaved in a way which is on the available evidence deemed to be prima facie 'abusive', then this information should go straight to the Headteacher, not reported to any other member of the safeguarding team.
 If the allegation is about the Headteacher then the Chair of the Academy Committee must be informed directly.
 In all cases, the Headteacher (or the Chair of the Academy Committee) will contact the LADO.
 Allegations will be referred immediately, on the same working day or within one working day of the allegation being made.